-Admission to IUPUI is usually open until registration for classes; however, applicants are encouraged to complete their applications as soon as possible.
-The IUPUI Office of Admissions is located in Cavanaugh Hall, 425 Agnes Street, Indianapolis, Indiana 46202.
+Admission to IUPUI is usually open throughout the year; however, students who have not been admitted and taken the placement test in time to receive counseling may not be able to register until a later semester.
+Therefore, applicants are encouraged to complete their applications as soon as possible.
+The IUPUI Office of Admissions is located in Cavanaugh Hall, 425 University Blvd., Indianapolis, Indiana 46202.
 Counseling is available.